Bouray, Hiser join Shen school board

 “We have advised our legal team,” said Holmes.
 “They have suggested that if there’s more than one person nominated for either one of the board offices, that we vote by paper ballot, of which then I will collect and read the board member’s name, and the person they voted for.”

 By a 4-to-1 vote, the board opted for a paper balloting, with Hiser casting the lone dissenting vote.
+Hiser wanted a roll call vote on the president's position.
 By that same vote, the board reelected Fichter as president, with Hiser again voting no. By a 4-to-0 vote, the board selected Adam Van Der Vliet as board vice president.
 Hiser abstained, having earlier nominated Langley.
 Langley declined the nomination.

 Hiser also voted against naming Bank Iowa and Century Bank as the district’s depositories.
 Usually a routine item, Hiser called for a temporary resolution, citing Century Bank’s pending sale in April.
 Shenandoah School Superintendent Dr. Kerri Nelson says the request for proposal—or RFP—with Century Bank has a three-year time period ending in February, followed by a one-year term after that.
 But, she says the ownership change shouldn’t impact the RFP.